Learn More About AutoCAD Classes & Certifications in Baltimore

 Manufacturing Industry

-The manufacturing industry depends on AutoCAD for help with designing, prototyping, and testing concepts during product design.
-Several companies use AutoCAD with developing prototypes for testing the functions of a product design before committing to producing an item.
-Prototyping allows manufacturers to efficiently make changes or improvements on a product before initiating large-scale production.
-Options for prototyping, animation, and simulation features available with AutoCAD help companies with seeing in detail how a product might function in the real-world.
+The manufacturing industry–such as Baltimore’s Constellation Energy and McCormick & Company–depends on AutoCAD for help with designing, prototyping, and testing concepts during product design.
+Several companies use AutoCAD to develop prototypes for testing the functions of a product design before committing to producing an item.
+Prototyping allows manufacturers to efficiently make changes or improvements to a product before initiating large-scale production.
+Options for prototyping, animation, and simulation features available with AutoCAD help companies see in detail how a product might function in the real world.

 Companies also rely on AutoCAD for designing and developing the machinery and production facilities used for building a variety of products.
-AutoCAD helps with precise measurements with producing items like tools or parts for ensuring that components fit together properly.
-Additionally, engineers working in the manufacturing industry use AutoCAD for avoiding complications during the design stage to facilitate a seamless process once a product has been approved for production.
+AutoCAD helps with precise measurements for producing items like tools or parts for ensuring that components fit together properly.
+Additionally, Engineers working in the manufacturing industry use AutoCAD to avoid complications during the design stage to facilitate a seamless process once a product has been approved for production.

 Interior Design

-Interior design companies use AutoCAD for creating floor plans, elevations, and 3D models with developing concepts.
-Professionals can use features available with AutoCAD for making accurate measurements and material estimations on interior design projects.
-AutoCAD helps interior designers with visualizing a design to see what practical changes might need to be made before moving forward on a project.
+Interior design companies use AutoCAD for creating floor plans, elevations, and 3D models for developing concepts.
+Professionals can use features available with AutoCAD to make accurate measurements and material estimations on interior design projects.
+AutoCAD helps Interior Designers visualize a design to see what practical changes might need to be made before moving forward on a project.

 CAD Designer